MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/sources/index.md

 Workspaces work well when the JavaScript code that's returned by the server is the same as your local JavaScript source code.
 Workspaces don't work as well when your workflow involves transformations on your source code, such as minification or [TypeScript](https://www.typescriptlang.org) compilation.

-For more information, see the tutorial [Edit files with Workspaces (Filesystem tab)](../workspaces/index.md).
+For more information, see the tutorial [Edit webpage files using a DevTools workspace](../workspaces/index.md).

 ### Using the Overrides tab to override server files with local files